MarcGrol/service-catalog-mcp-server/README.md

     **Important**: Replace `/path/to/your/service-catalog-mcp-server` with the actual absolute path to your `service-catalog-mcp-server` executable.

 3.  **Restart gemini-cli or Claude-desktop**:
-    After saving the `claude_desktop_config.json` file, restart Claude-desktop for the changes to take effect.
+    After restart Claude-desktop for the changes to take effect.
 The `service-catalog` MCP server should now be available for use.

 ## Project Structure